 This ain't the Mainland!
-My first Fearless Abstract Painting party where some of the participants actually wore their bathing suits!
+My first Fearless Abstract Painting party where some of the participants wore their bathing suits.
 What's not to love?!
-Our paintings took a heck of a long time to dry due to the humidity, but at the end of the night (and an amazing meal), we enjoyed an "art walk" featuring our works, using our phones as flashlights.
-I love painting in Hawaii.
-I think the dogs had a good time also...
-They just couldn't resist leaving their paw prints on the canvasses!
+Our paintings took a long time to dry due to the high humidity levels, but at the end of the night (and an amazing meal), we enjoyed an "art walk" featuring our works, using our phones as flashlights.

 Early this morning, I went outside to continue cleaning up the debris left by the hurricane: palm frowns, papaya leaves, broken branches, shingles, oranges, papayas, and avocados strewn all over the yard.

 When my husband and I honeymooned on Maui nearly 2-years ago, we found this gem of a store in the quaint, little beach town of Paia, Hawaii.
 I have been imagining my paintings on display here ever since.
 For me, it doesn't get any better than this complimentary duo: Beautiful paintings & beautiful clothing.

 A heartfelt thank you to Sun Days Hawaii for supporting local artists in the community.
 I am both thrilled and honoured to be part of your talented roster of creatives.